cancer Archives - Youth Cancer Europe (YCE)

 Throughout these challenging times, we’ve stayed as close as possible to our dearest members from Ukraine.
 We hosted a special “War and Cancer” online webinar.
 It was a powerful moment where we connected with our Ukrainian people, listened to their inspiring stories of resilience, courage and strength, as they shared their experiences of traveling across borders for cancer treatment in various parts of Europe.

-Earlier this year, we had the pleasure of having Nicoleta Pauliuc, Romanian Senator and a dedicated member of the National & European Parliamentarians for Cancer Action attending one of our special events dedicated to Ukrainian refugeeswho are cancer patients and benefitted from YCE’s evacuation and operational support, currently accessing cancer therapy in România.
+Earlier this year, we had the pleasure of having Nicoleta Pauliuc, Romanian Senator and a dedicated member of the National & European Parliamentarians for Cancer Action attending one of our special events dedicated to Ukrainian refugees who are cancer patients and benefitted from YCE’s evacuation and operational support, currently accessing cancer therapy in România.

 Teamwork Makes the Dream Work!

 All this time, UICC – Union for International Cancer Control was our constant ally in this fight so we wish to express our heartfelt appreciation.
 With their continuous support, we’ve reached countless cancer patients and their families, helping them find safety in neighboring nations and secure the life-saving treatment they urgently require.
-YCE has also worked closely with The Little People Romania, a cancer charity, who have played an important role in coordinating the efforts for Ukrainian cancer patients.

 YCE’s Ongoing Mission